135th Street station (IRT Lenox Avenue Line): Service changes and station renovations

-In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, thereby dividing the original line into an "H"-shaped system.
+In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, and the original line was divided into an H-shaped system.
 Local trains were sent to South Ferry, while express trains used the new Clark Street Tunnel to Brooklyn.

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations with the introduction of "R-type" rolling stock.
 These fleet contained rollsigns with numbered designations for each service.
 The first such fleet, the R12, was put into service in 1948.
 The route to White Plains Road, formerly the route to West Farms, became known as the 2, while the route to Lenox Avenue–145th Street became the 3.
+The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the station's platforms.
 In 1959, all 2 and 3 trains became express.